 James Boswell, The Life of Samuel Johnson (1791) (Penguin)

-1. develop an understanding of the nature and evolution of literature, genre and authorship in the period between the 1720s and 1790s
+1. Demonstrate a comprehensive understanding of the nature and evolution of literature, genre and authorship in the period between the 1720s and 1790s;

 2. Engage with current debates in the field of eighteenth-century studies, particularly those surrounding authorship and the evolution of the literary marketplace;

 3. Apply and interrogate the wider historical narratives within which early eighteenth-century texts are commonly read, including the demise of manuscript culture and the decline of the patronage system, the rise of the novel, the ascendancy of the woman writer, and the birth of the critic;